Open Access at Cardiff

 - Compliance with funder mandates

 RCUK and other funding bodies such as the Wellcome Trust require their grant holders to ensure that all outputs from their grants are made OA.
-RCUK and the Wellcome Trust have made funds available to Cardiff University to pay for some Gold and Hybrid OA publishing - see How do I make my research Open Access? for details.
+RCUK, the Wellcome Trust and and the Charity Open Access Fund (COAF) have made funds available to Cardiff University to pay for some Gold and Hybrid OA publishing - see How do I make my research Open Access? for details.

 HEFCE requires that all journal articles and conference papers submitted to the post-2014 REF be Open Access - see HEFCE policy on Open Access for details.